 When the night falls, the district of Tamarindo becomes livelier than ever.
 There are bars and clubs where dancing doesn’t seem to end.
 There are also karaoke spots for the singers and hip lounges for the chill ones.
 Before you head out, ask the locals for special offers happening regularly in Tamarindo.

-For those in the lookout for total entertainment, the Boutique Casino Diria has about everything you would need.
+For those on the lookout for total entertainment, the Boutique Casino Diria has about everything you would need.
 This Tamarindo casino may look small in space but its atmosphere is packed with high levels of excitement and merrymaking.
-Some of the games played in the tables of Casino Diria include blackjack, poker and Texas Hold ‘em.
+Some of the games played in the tables of Casino Diria include blackjack, poker, and Texas Hold ‘em.

 On Thursday evenings, Tamarindo’s night market comes alive with good food, live music and cheap shopping.

 10. Enjoying a Spa Treatment

 One of the best things to do in Tamarindo, Costa Rica is to book for a luxury day at the spa.

 Spa de Eros is one of the most popular spa treatment facilities in Tamarindo.
 It is highly regarded for its relaxing surroundings that incorporate the stunning views of the Costa Rican jungle and the Pacific Ocean for your luxury treatment.